Karma From Smearing Sri Chinmoy

 One thing I would like to make clear is I am not a highly adept or professional author.
 I am currently trying to improve my writing skills so that I can write my story better, so please bear with me.
 Inspiration served as the divine spark for writing this story back in 2010, and some very inspiring inner messages have strongly encouraged me to carry on.

 It is very easy when you are writing about the truth.
 (It’d be far more difficult if I was lying.)

 This blog illustrates how it is extremely unwise to smear or criticize a spiritual Master and the Light of Sri Chinmoy.

-Who is Sri Chinmoy?
+Who Is Sri Chinmoy?

 You may have noticed that I speak of him in the present tense.
-Yes, I say Sri Chinmoy IS a spiritual Master rather than WAS because he continues to guide and help us in his disembodied form from the higher regions which dwell within us.
+Yes, I say Sri Chinmoy IS a spiritual Master rather than WAS because he continues to guide and help us in his disembodied form from the higher regions that dwell within us.
 You’ll find the following sentence in the Introduction of the book On Sri Chinmoy’s Sunlit Path: Stories by disciples of Sri Chinmoy:

 “Since his Mahasamadhi in 2007, we naturally speak of Sri Chinmoy’s outer life in the past tense, but his inner presence lives on, perhaps yet more tangibly.”

 In Sri Chinmoy’s writings we find, among others, the following passage: